 The majority of glutamine research involves sick people who have severe burns or serious illnesses like cancer or HIV.
 These are severe stresses on the body.
 In these cases, some research finds glutamine might help.

 When this amino acid is given to sick people, their immune systems improve, they sometimes gain weight and recover faster after surgery.
-Because glutamine appears to work on these individuals, those in the supplement business started to market it to people who exercise – because exercise is a stress too.
+Because glutamine appears to work on these individuals, those in the supplement business started to market it to people who exercise – because exercise is stress too.

 Another thing the ads don't say is sometimes the glutamine is injected although taking it orally probably will raise levels in the blood too.
 Taking it through an IV though will raise blood levels even more.

-Many people who use glutamine supplements are bodybuilders or those who want to get stronger or recover from exercise faster?
-Does glutamine help them?
+Many people who use glutamine supplements are bodybuilders or those who want to get stronger or recover from exercise faster.

 Glutamine Exercise Research

-Lets look at the human research on glutamine supplementation as it relates to exercise.
-If we know what the exercise research says, we can get a better idea of glutamine is right for us.
+Let's look at the human research on glutamine supplementation as it relates to exercise.
+If we know what the exercise research says, we can get a better idea of whether glutamine is right for us.
 Where possible I'll pick only research that involves healthy people and research that only used glutamine.
 I'll also try to show you how much glutamine was used also.